Israel025/alx-system_engineering-devops/0x00-shell_basics/README.md

 ** The 4-listmorefiles script displays current directory contents, including hidden files (starting with .).
 Use the long format.

-** The 5-listfilesdigitonly script displays current directory contents in Long format with user and group IDs displayed numerically and hidden files (starting with .)
+** The 5-listfilesdigitonly script displays current directory contents in Long format with user and group IDs displayed numerically and hidden files (starting with .).

+** The 6-firstdirectory script dcreates a directory named my_first_directory in the /tmp/ directory.